Proceso de mecanizado de plástico CNC: Una guía paso a paso para la producción de precisión

 Q1: How long does the CNC plastic machining process take for a single part?

-It depends on part size and complexity.
-Un pequeño, simple part (P.EJ., a 50x50mm ABS bracket) acepta 10-15 minutos (5 min roughing + 3 min finishing + 2 min polishing).
-Un gran, parte compleja (P.EJ., a 300x200mm PC display cover) puede tomar 1-2 horas.
+It depends on part size and complexity. un pequeño, simple part (p.ej., a 50x50mm ABS bracket) takes 10-15 minutos (5 min roughing + 3 min finishing + 2 min polishing).
+A large, complex part (p.ej., a 300x200mm PC display cover) can take 1-2 horas.

-Q2: Can CNC plastic machining produce parts with tight tolerances (P.EJ., ± 0.01 mm)?
+Q2: Can CNC plastic machining produce parts with tight tolerances (p.ej., ±0,01 mm)?

 Sí, but it requires the right tools and setup.
-Use herramientas de carburo, a high-precision CNC machine (with ±0.005mm repeatability), and finishing cuts with 0.1mm depth.
+Utilice herramientas de carburo, a high-precision CNC machine (with ±0.005mm repeatability), and finishing cuts with 0.1mm depth.
 Materials like POM and PMMA are easier to machine to tight tolerances than flexible plastics like PP.

 Q3: What’s the difference between rough machining and finishing in CNC plastic work?